julienma/Bridget/README.md

 ### Growl notifications (optional)

-You should install [growlnotify(1)](http://growl.info/extras.php#growlnotify) if you want to get Growl notifications when uploads are done.
+If you are using [Growl](http://growl.info) > 1.3, you will get notifications when upload are done.

 ### Compatibility